 Version History is the most important feature offered by a cloud storage provider.
 While OneDrive already had this feature in place for Office documents, its extension towards all file types is definitely a great move.
 Google Drive already offers this feature, and you can use similar steps to restore back to a version.

 It is super simple to restore your files to an earlier version.
-Open up your OneDrive account and navigate to the file whose versions you are looking for.
+Open up your OneDrive account and navigate to the file whose versions you want.